Raven-Labs/website/content/secure-phones.md

 ## Overview

 We provide secure modern smartphones that respect your privacy.
 On these phones we install a secure operating system which isn't controlled by Google, called GrapheneOS.
-Phones are set up to your specification with essential apps and features that respect your privacy while allowing users to enjoy their device without data collection and tracking.
+Phones are set up to your specification with essential apps and features that respect your privacy while allowing you to enjoy your device without data collection and tracking.

 Optionally, we can set up some Google services in a restricted jail to let users install apps that require google code (commonly games and banking apps) while still keeping your private photos, files and messages far away from Google.